kevinchang73/personal_website_2023/_projects/3_macrolegalization.md

 category: EDA
 ---

-To read the full paper, please visit <a href="https://kevinchang73.github.io/assets/pdf/macro.pdf">here</a>.
+To read the full project report, please visit <a href="https://kevinchang73.github.io/assets/pdf/macro.pdf">here</a>.
 For the source code, please visit the <a href="https://github.com/kevinchang73/2021Spring_PD_Final_Project">Github repo</a>.

-This is the final project report of Physical Design for Nanometer ICs (Spring 2021).
 Macro legalization is an important step in today’s placement flow.
 In this work, a constraint-graph based macro legalization algorithm flow which combines iterative refinement and simulated annealing is applied to solve the macro legalization problem.
 Experimental result shows the flow could achieve a balance between cost and runtime.

 <div class="row justify-content-md-center">
     <div class="col-sm-4 mt-3 mt-md-0">